 6. Festivals and manifestations

 Although the heart of the season in Dubrovnik is in the summer, that doesn’t mean this city doesn’t have anything to offer during Easter too.
-For years, there were many manifestations and festivals held in this period.
-But as you can see, I wrote that in the past tense.
-The reason is, you guessed it, COVID-19.
-In the past few years, these manifestations depend on the current epidemiological situation.
+For years, there have been many manifestations and festivals held in this period.

-For example, in 2020, the city planned to hold the traditional Dubrovnik FestiWine.
-But only six days before it was supposed to start, it got canceled.
-Nevertheless, there is always something special going around.
-Maybe a festival is being held after all.
+The city normally holds the traditional Dubrovnik FestiWine.
+There is always something special going around.
 Like the Easter Fair where you can buy many local products and souvenirs.
 Maybe street performers are right around the corner.

 And maybe, you’ll get a special discount or even get a free entrance to some of the museums.
 Yes, the city of Dubrovnik and their tourist board offer this during Easter weekend only.
-And even the pandemic did not affect this.
 But if you’d like to get guided tours and a different kind of experience, just book one of our tours!

 7. Beginning Of The Tourist Season